ngokhoa1202/cs-note/software-engineering/software-architecture/design-pattern/fundamentals/structural-pattern/Flyweight pattern.md

 ### Shared Concrete Flyweight
 - Implements ==interfaces declared in Flyweight that receive extrinsic state== with respect to its behavior.
 - ==Stores intrinsic state==.
-- Must be sharable.
+- Must be shareable.
 ### Unshared Concrete Flyweight
-- May be unsharable.
+- May be unshareable.
 - May aggregate a ==collection of other Shared Concrete Flyweight objects==.
 ### Flyweight Factory
 - Optional.
 If exists, used to create and ==manage a pool of Flyweight objects==.
 - Implements logic to determine when to reuse existing objects and when to instantiate a new object. $\implies$ ==ensure object sharing==.
 ### Client - Context
-- Stores either a FlyweightFactory (if exists) or a Flyweight object.
+- Stores either a Flyweight Factory (if exists) or a Flyweight object.
 - Knows how to instantiate a Flyweight object by ==passing extrinsic state== to Flyweight methods.

 # Example